MafaldaSFerreira/physalia_adaptation_course-2024/02_day2/Tutorial_Day2_PopGen.md

 Now, to visualize the results, we recommend that you download the file from the server to your own computer using [FileZilla](https://filezilla-project.org).
 It is better to download the whole folder `02-day2`, so that you always work with the same folder/file names and hierarchy as the rest of the group.

-On your local computer, in RStudio, set your working directory to the target directory by using `setwd("/path/to/02-day2")`.
+On your local computer, in RStudio, set your working directory to the target directory by using `setwd("/path/to/02-day2")` (replace the part `/path/to/` for the path to this directory on your local computer, e.g., `/Users/angela/Desktop/02_day2/`).

-To create a Manhattan plot, there are great packages like [QQMan](https://cran.r-project.org/web/packages/qqman/vignettes/qqman.html) and others.
+To create a Manhattan plot, there are great packages like [qqman](https://cran.r-project.org/web/packages/qqman/vignettes/qqman.html) and others.
 Or you can also use the R package `ggplot2`:
 ```R
 # load package
 library(ggplot2)